-Whether you already have your own pool, are planning to have one installed over the coming months, or will be heading to community pools, you will probably be out splashing in the water at some point over the summer.
+Whether you already have your own swimming pool, are planning to have one installed over the coming months, or will be heading to community pools, you will probably be out splashing in the water at some point over the summer.
 Without the proper precautions, however, swimming can turn dangerous fast.
 Even experienced swimmers can get into trouble if unprepared, and the risks are amplified significantly when children are involved.
-Drowning accounts for nearly four-hundred thousand deaths worldwide every year, that puts it in the top 3 causes of accident or injury-related fatalities.
+Drowning accounts for nearly four-hundred thousand deaths worldwide every year, which puts it in the top 3 causes of accident or injury-related fatalities.

-At Narellan Pools, we pride ourselves on the quality of our pools and workmanship, but our care and attention doesn’t stop there.
+At Narellan Pools, we pride ourselves on the quality of our pools and workmanship, but our care and attention don’t stop there.
 We want everybody to be able to enjoy their summer swimming activities without incident, so read on to find out our top tips for remaining safe around the pool this summer.

-Supervision — even when everybody knows how to swim and how to act around water safety, it’s still best to have constant supervision of your pool and surrounding area.
+Supervision — Even when everybody knows how to swim and how to act around water safety, it’s still best to have constant supervision of your pool and surrounding area.
 This is especially important when dealing with children and pets, but applies to adults as well.
 Always aim to have a minimum of two people present when swimming or playing around the pool.

-Seconds Matter — in a potential drowning situation seconds can be the difference between life and death.
+Seconds Matter — In a potential drowning situation, seconds can be the difference between life and death.
 If somebody (especially a child) is unaccounted for, the pool is the first place to check.
 If you come across somebody in trouble in the water, getting them to safety in a timely manner is important, but don’t endanger yourself in the process — jumping straight in will risk injury and possibly end up with two people in distress.
 Take swift but safe action.

-Hydration — it’s important to stay properly hydrated when out in the summer heat.
+Hydration — It’s important to stay properly hydrated when out in the summer heat.
 It can be deceiving when you’re keeping cool by swimming or playing in the water, but you still need to be consuming adequate amounts of liquids.
-Be sure to prompt children regularly as they may not be aware of the signs of dehydration.
+Be sure to prompt children regularly, as they may not be aware of the signs of dehydration.
 Also, avoid alcoholic beverages before swimming, and take extra care when consuming them in the vicinity of the pool.
 Finally, avoid glass containers that could break and cause nasty injuries to bare feet.